ncatlab/nlab-content/pages/6/8/3/0/386/content.md

 $$
 sends $[n]$ to the $n$th [[oriental]].
 This induces simplicial [[nerve]]s of [[omega-category|omega-categories]].

-Under the functro $Str \omega Cat \to Cat$ which discards all higher morphisms and identifies all 1-morphisms that are connected by a 2-morphisms, this becomes again the identification of $\Delta$ with the full subbcategory of $Cat$ on linear [[quiver]]s that we srated the above definition with
+Under the functor $Str \omega Cat \to Cat$ which discards all higher morphisms and identifies all 1-morphisms that are connected by a 2-morphisms, this becomes again the identification of $\Delta$ with the full subbcategory of $Cat$ on linear [[quiver]]s that we started the above definition with

 $$
   [n] \mapsto \{0 \to 1 \to \cdots \to n\}